Reporting Violent Felony Offenses

 I. Statement of Policy

-It is the policy of New York University (“NYU” or “the University”), through the collaboration of the NYU Department of Public Safety (“Public Safety”) and other University offices, to investigate any report of a violent felony offense that occurs on campus or in facilities owned or controlled by NYU, and to report such violent felony offenses to local law enforcement.
-This Policy, with its accompanying procedures, establishes a framework for cooperation among members of the University community aimed at facilitating the prompt reporting of violent felony offenses to Public Safety and local law enforcement.
+It is the policy of New York University (“NYU” or “the University”), through the collaboration of the NYU Department of Campus Safety (“Campus Safety”) and other University offices, to investigate any report of a violent felony offense that occurs on campus or in facilities owned or controlled by NYU, and to report such violent felony offenses to local law enforcement.
+This Policy, with its accompanying procedures, establishes a framework for cooperation among members of the University community aimed at facilitating the prompt reporting of violent felony offenses to Campus Safety and local law enforcement.